Elephant random walks on infinite Cayley trees: Introduction

 We would like to emphasize here that the non-commutative and non-Markovian nature of the ERW on a non-abelian group makes its analysis challenging.
 Indeed, due to the lack of the Markov property, a direct potential-theoretic approach is infeasible.
 For the same reason, it is not clear how tools from sub-additive ergodic theory could be applied.
 While our proofs are martingale-based, due to non-commutativity, they are of a rather different flavour from the (also martingale-based) techniques used to analyse elephant random walks on $\bbZ^d$.
 Indeed, for the MERW, the position of the walker and hence their distance from the origin can be written succinctly in terms of the step counts along the various axis directions in the past (see, e.g., Eq.
 (13) of \cite{qin2025recurrence}).
 Such a simple representation is, however, not possible on non-abelian groups, where the geometry of the Cayley graph enters non-trivially, interacting with step counts in a more intricate manner.
 It is necessary to decouple the urn process governing the step counts from the geometry of the Cayley graph in order to make progress.

 The rest of the paper is organised as follows.
 In Section~\ref{sec:model}, we describe the model and state our main results.
 In Section~\ref{sec:prelim}, we set up some preliminaries and prove a crucial concentration estimate.
 Finally, Section~\ref{sec:proofs} collects the proofs of our main results.
+Section~\ref{sec:conc} contains some concluding remarks.